The History of Mr Polly: Criticism

-Screen adaptations
+Adaptations

 A film version of the same name was made in 1949 by Anthony Pellisier, with John Mills as Polly.
 It was adapted by the BBC as a six-part television serial shown between 28 August – 10 October 1959, with Emrys Jones as Polly, and again as a five-part adaptation starring Andrew Sachs, shown between 2 and 30 March 1980.
 The 1959 version no longer exists.
 A feature-length version starring Lee Evans was shown on ITV in May 2007.

+BBC Radio 4 broadcast a two-part dramatisation by Stephen Sheridan on 26 January and 2 February 2025.
+It starred Stephen Mangan as the Narrator and Paul Ready as Alfred Polly.